-In 2014 we expanded our activities into a development of acreage in SE Ohio encompassing approximately 7,000 acres.
-We hold a 35% working interest in a development well where we are proceeding in the completion of the Beekmantown Dolomite.
-We currently hold 100% of the offset development rights.
+In 2014 we expanded our activities into development of acreage in SE Ohio where we have a 35% working interest in a Beekmantown Dolomite well and 100% of the development rights on 7,000 acres.

 CBM - Northern Wyoming

 Our current properties are characterized by what we believe to be low geologic risk and repeatable development opportunity.
 Clabaugh Ranch is about 18 miles northwest of Gillette Wyoming and all of the wells drilled there have encountered developed coal seams in the Schwartz, Anderson, Canyon, Cook and Wall formations.